ssciwr/vstt/docs/reference/statistics.rst

    :alt: Spatial Error is the distance from movement end point and the center of the target minus target' radius

-The cursor location at a timestamp is given by a pair of :math:`(x, y)` coordinates, where :math:`(0, 0)` corresponds to the center of the screen, and 1 in these units is equal to the screen height per second squared.
+The cursor location at a timestamp is given by a pair of :math:`(x, y)` coordinates, where :math:`(0, 0)` corresponds to the center of the screen, and 1 in these units is equal to the screen height.

 Given pairs of :math:`(x, y)` cursor locations,the following statistics are calculated, all in units of screen height: